 Nick is a Chartered Accountant and holds a Bachelor of Business from the University of Technology, Sydney.

-Prior to Fort Street, Waqar was a Financial Analyst for Dixon Advisory, assisting a wide range of clients manage wealth in retirement through specialist advice on areas including superannuation structure, investment portfolio construction, and defined benefit schemes.
+Prior to Fort Street, Waqar was a Financial Analyst for Dixon Advisory, assisting clients manage wealth in retirement through specialist advice on areas including superannuation structure and investment portfolio management.

 Waqar holds a Bachelor of Economics and a Bachelor of Commerce (Finance) from the Australian National University.